-How do trout, dill, and honey Dijon get along?
-Swimmingly!
-Good one, right?
-(Is it bad that we’re FISHing for compliments?)
-But, seriously, the combo of seared trout with a slightly sweet, slightly tangy herb sauce is just that swoon-worthy.
-Not to mention the sides that will transport you to a restaurant.
-Sliced potatoes go into rooftop formation as they’re shingled into a single layer then roasted until crisp outside and tender inside.
-Roasted broccoli florets get a dose of sunshine with a sprinkle of lemon zest.
+This combo of seared trout with a slightly sweet, slightly tangy herb sauce is swoon-worthy, especially when served with restaurant-caliber sides.
+Sliced potatoes are shingled into a single layer and then roasted until crisp outside and tender inside.
+Roasted asparagus gets a dose of sunshine with a sprinkle of lemon zest.
 It all feels like a fancy meal but comes together in 35 minutes.
 It’s the height of so-fish-tication.
 (We’ll show ourselves out now.)

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Not included in your delivery